You can register your regional seniors travel card on the card services website to:

 - not giving your PIN to other people

-- keeping your PIN and card separately
+- keeping your PIN separate from your card

 - signing the back of your card as soon as you receive it